cheeyeo/Amazon-SNS-Ruby/README.md

 Dependencies
 ---------------
-Require the HttpClient gem from SevenWires and CrackXML gem
+Require the CrackXML gem for parsing XML responses back from SNS and also EventMachine and EM-Http request gem

 Copyright
 ---------